oerg866/win98-quickinstall/README.md

 # Preparing & Packaging

 - Copy drivers that you want slipstreamed into a directory of your choice.
-By default this is `_DRIVER_` in the framework directory directory.
+  By default, this is `_DRIVER_` in the framework directory.

   *NOTE: `_DRIVER_` is already filled with a curated selection of drivers.
-Ycan remove these, if you wish.*
+You can remove these, if you wish.*

   **If you choose a non-default directory for this, you must specify it using the `--drivers` parameter.**

 - Copy extra drivers that will not be slipstreamed but added to a directory of your choice.
-By default this is `_EXTRA_DRIVER_` in the framework directory.
+By default, this is `_EXTRA_DRIVER_` in the framework directory.

   *NOTE: These drivers will be processed in the same way as the slipstreamed ones but will not be copied to the hard drive during installation.*

   *INFO: This folder will be named `DRIVER.EX` on the ISO.
-You can point the Windows 98 hardware wizard to this folder and the drivers will be found and installed correctly.*
+You can point the Windows 98 hardware wizard to this folder, and the drivers will be found and installed correctly.*

   *NOTE: `_EXTRA_DRIVER_` is already filled with a curated selection of drivers.
-Ycan remove these, if you wish.*
+You can remove these, if you wish.*

   **If you choose a non-default directory for this, you must specify it using the `--extradrivers` parameter.**